UltraSuite/ultrasuite-doc/docs/index.md

 - **Ultrax Typically Developing - UXTD.**  A dataset of 58 typically developing children.
 See [here](data/uxtd.md) for further details.
 - **Ultrax Speech Sound Disorders - UXSSD.**  A dataset of 8 children with speech sound disorders.
 See [here](data/uxssd.md) for further details.
 - **UltraPhonix - UPX.** A second dataset of children with speech sound disorders.
 The data was collected from 20 children.
 See [here](data/upx.md) for further details.
+- **The Cleft Dataset - Cleft.** A dataset of children with cleft lip and palate.
+The data is available for 29 children.
+See [here](data/cleft.md) for further details.

 And two datasets of adult speech: